BUHAVE > Biography > Bowen Yang

 What is Bowen Yang famous for?

-Bowen Yang is best known for being a cast member on *Saturday Night Live* and the first Chinese-American performer on the show.
+Bowen Yang is best known for being a cast member on SATURDAY NIGHT LIVE since 2018, and for being the first Chinese-American performer on the show.

 Where was Bowen Yang raised?